 Outside of apps and games, the next biggest chunk of data you use is likely related to web browsing.
 If you’re like many users, you probably just roll with whatever browser was installed on the phone when you pulled it out of the box.

 These days mobile browsers are some of the most innovative browsers available.
-Better still, most of the innovations work toward saving you data or making it easier to find what you’re looking for without having tap, type and swipe all day long.
+Better still, most of the innovations work toward saving your data or making it easier to find what you’re looking for without having to tap, type, and swipe all day long.

-Lets do a quick run down of some the options, including features they include to save you data.
+Let's do a quick rundown of some the options, including features they include to save data.

 Chrome (Android | iOS): Google’s browser makes it simply to save data while using your phone to browse the web.
 Just launch the app, click the menu button in the upper right corner and go into settings.
 You’ll find a data saver option near the top of the list.
 Enabling this compressed websites as you browse to improve loading times and reduce data consumption.
 The latest update even intelligently filters non-essential images to save you up to 70% on your data usage.

 Dolphin (Android | iOS): With its gesture and voice controls, integration with social media and support for a variety of third-party add-ons, Dolphin is an excellent full-featured alternative to the big name web browsers.
 One of the best data saving features of this browser is its integrated ad blocking.

 Opera Mini (Android | iOS): Designed to be a lightweight alternative to other mobile browsers, Opera Mini is one of the most universally supported browsers out there.
 Unlike many other mobile browsers, the entire interface is designed for efficient use on a touchscreen.
 The Opera Turbo feature uses compression much like Chrome to trim data usage as you browse.
 If you’re using an Android device, Opera Max will optimize data usage in your apps as well.